YPDS/navbar/README.md

 ### Collapsible Menu

 This should contain all of the same information as the expanded menu.
 It is positioned directly below the parent ```<nav>``` using absolute to prevent distortion of page content.
 The ```z-index``` can be adjusted if other page content appears above the menu.
 The follwing javascript (or similar) is all that is needed for the menu to work properly.
+There should not be multiple navbar menus, so the following selection by class should be sufficient.

 ```javascript
 $(window).on("resize", function() {